markgyoni/geopol/docs/Mods/vicsmodernwarfare.md

 position: 1
 ---

-Vic's Moder Warfare is a major part of our server.
-This mod adds high quality weapons with attachments that can be configured to the players needs.
+Vic's Modern Warfare is a core feature of GeoPol.
+The mod adds a large amount of highly detailed, customizable guns, ranging from simple pistols to rocket launchers and machineguns.